Have you ever had a question and didn’t know where to find the answer? If so, you’ve come to the right place.

 What does the 4-star rating from Charity Navigator mean?

 It means that Charity Navigator has certified Second Harvest as having sound fiscal management practices and is committed to accountability and transparency.
 We are very proud of this rating!

 It can be hard to tell whether someone is getting the food and nutrition they need.
 The food insecure in our community might even be your neighbor or your coworker.
-We serve over 9,700 seniors, children and working-poor families each week with food assistance.
+We serve nearly 10,000 seniors, children and working-poor families each week with food assistance.
 Thirty percent of our members are children and 20 percent are seniors.
 Nearly 65 percent of the households we serve include at least one working adult.
 You can find detailed information about food-insecurity by county by accessing Feeding America's Map the Meal Gap interactive map.

 What is a food desert?